 Anaheim experiences a high volume of traffic on a daily basis, so it is no surprise that there are a lot of accidents that come along with this traffic.
 Many accidents occur at low speeds during rush-hour traffic and are considered fender-benders that only result in property damage, but that is not always the case.
 In many car accidents in Anaheim, drivers and passengers suffer personal injuries that result in medical bills, missed work, and sometimes permanently-debilitating impacts from the crash.
-In these cases, insurance payments go beyond repair or replacement costs for vehicles and other property that was damaged and goes to paying for costs related to the actual injuries sustained.
+In these cases, insurance payments go beyond repair or replacement costs for vehicles and other property that was damaged and goes to pay for costs related to the actual injuries sustained.

 If you have been injured in a car accident that someone else caused, you may be able to seek personal injury damages that go beyond just the medical expenses that you accumulate.
 If you are dealing with an insurance company right now, it is essential that you do not agree to any offer or settlement until consulting with a personal injury lawyer familiar with this process to ensure that you are getting the best offer possible.
 You can read more below about car insurance negotiations below, in addition to the different factors that go into determining a legitimate and fair settlement amount.

 Contact the team at Timothy J. Ryan & Associates today for a free consultation with an experienced legal professional.
 You will be able to discuss your accident, the injuries you have sustained, and get a better idea of your legal options as they relate to seeking reasonable compensation for your situation.

 Car Insurance Settlements After an Accident